International Electrotechnical Commission

 ISO/IEC 27001 for IT

-IT security focuses in equal measure on protecting the confidentiality, integrity, and availability of data – the so-called CIA triad.
+IT security focuses equally on protecting the confidentiality, integrity, and availability of data – the so-called CIA triad.
 Confidentiality is of paramount importance and information security management systems, such as the one described in ISO/IEC 27001, are designed to protect sensitive data, such as personally identifiable information (PII), intellectual property (IP), or credit card numbers, for example.

 Implementing the information security management system (ISMS) described in ISO/IEC 27001 means embedding information security continuity in business continuity management systems.
 Organisations are shown how to plan and monitor the use of resources to identify attacks earlier and take steps more quickly to mitigate the initial impact.